Aurora Perrineau

 Aurora Perrineau is an American actress and model.
-She is best known for starring as Shana Elmsford in Jem and the Holograms (2015), the live-action film adaptation of the 1980s animated television series Jem and her role as Detective Dani Powell in Fox's Prodigal Son.
+She is best known for starring as Shana Elmsford in Jem and the Holograms (2015), the live-action film adaptation of the 1980s animated television series Jem, Giselle Hammond in Blumhouse's Truth or Dare (2018), Tanya in Netflix's When They See Us (2019), and as C in HBO's Westworld (2022).

-Early life

-Perrineau was born to model Brittany Perrineau and actor Harold Perrineau.

-Career
+Life and career

-Perrineau is a model signed to Click Model Management, Inc.
+Perrineau was born to actor Harold Perrineau and Brittany Robinson Perrineau, a former actress and model for Tommy Hilfiger and Liz Claiborne throughout the 1990s.
+At age 16, she signed as a model with Click Model Management, Inc.